 - Who can register

-The County Council will issue a card to you if you live in Hampshire (excluding the two unitary authorities of Portsmouth and Southampton), and one of the following applies to you:
+The County Council will issue disability registration cards to adults* (over the age of 18) who live in Hampshire (excluding the two unitary authorities of Portsmouth and Southampton), if one of the following applies to you:

 - you hold a Blue Badge parking permit

 - you receive Disability Living Allowance (care or mobility component) or Personal Independence Payment (PIP)

 - you have a physical disability, a long term neurological condition, learning disability, mental health issues, Autism or Asperger Syndrome